sparkflows/sparkflows-docs/docs/user-guide/pipeline-development/databricks-nodes/databricks-terminate-cluster.rst

       :alt: Pipeline
       :width: 70%

 #.
-Select the desired values in the required fields as follows:
+Select the desired values in the above required fields as follows:

    * **Task Name:** Enter a unique name of the task in the Airflow DAG.
    * **Cluster ID:** Enter the ID of an existing Databricks cluster.
 If left blank, the Cluster ID created in the previous step will be used.